 - 1 tbsp olive oil

 - 3 cloves garlic , minced

 - 2 C lentils (19 oz can drained and rinsed)

 - ¼ C gluten flour (vital wheat gluten)

-- 2 tbsp ketchup , plus more for topping loaf
+- 2 tbsp ketchup , plus more to top

-- 1 tbsp barbecue sauce , plus more for topping loaf
+- 1 tbsp barbecue sauce , plus more to top

 - 1 tbsp apple cider vinegar